hacklian/lenovo_82yu_i8042-dkms/README.md

+# Repository Archive Notice
+**Important:** This dynamic kernel module is now obsolete as of Linux Kernel versions `>=6.5.10` and `>=6.6.1`.
+It is strongly recommended to update your Linux kernel to at least these versions.
+Following this update, the keyboard and touchpad functionalities for Lenovo V15 G4 AMN notebooks should work without the need for additional patches.

+For users running older kernel versions, including most LTS Kernels up until 2026, this dynamic kernel module may still be used.
+Because of that, this repository is now being archived for future reference.

+It's worth noting that the official kernel patch functions differently and, notably, more effectively than the patch provided in this repository.
+The official fix does not necessitate DSDT patching and offers better touchpad accuracy.
+For users still on older kernel versions, considering the application of the official fix is recommended for optimal results.
+You can get more information about the offical kernel patch [here](https://bugzilla.kernel.org/show_bug.cgi?id=218003).

 # Lenovo V15 G4 AMN Linux Keyboard Patch

 This repository contains kernel patches for different versions of the Linux kernel to enable the keyboard on the Lenovo V15 G4 AMN notebook to work seamlessly with Linux.
 The Lenovo V15 G4 AMN notebook is known to have some compatibility issues with the Linux kernel, and this project aims to resolve those issues by providing the necessary kernel patches.